 A few respondents stress the importance of a reliable welfare system on a local level.
-They also highlight the need for targeted efforts, to compensate for unequal childhood and living conditions and to promote security and participation.
-In general, there seems to be a broad consensus on the need for public intervention in order to "close the gap".
-This could be linked to what Parnell discusses in terms of social protection at the urban scale96.
+They highlight the need for targeted interventions, to compensate for unequal childhood and living conditions and to promote security and participation.
+In general, there seems to be a broad consensus on the need for public intervention to "close the gap", which aims at decreasing differences in health and living conditions between different groups and communities in the city.